Kentucky-Open-Science/uav-world-model/README.md

 ## Result 1 — the world model predicts ahead of detection

-Phantom mode: the drone flies oblivious and head-on at the turret so the danger it imagines actually materializes.
-Both signals rise.
-The WM leads.
+The drone flies oblivious and head-on at the turret so the danger it imagines actually materializes.
+Both methods detect danger, but the WM leads.

 ![Drone POV with the live wm_danger vs det_logit trace — the WM signal leads](docs/assets/phantom_lead.gif)

 Blue is imagined danger.
-Orange is the single-frame detector logit.
+Orange is the danger of the single-frame detector.
 The WM signal stays elevated through the closing approach while the detector sits negative until the turret enters its ~8 m range.

-Across 55 phantom episodes, 42/55 (76%) show clean WM-lead separation before danger; max lead ~17 s; best annotated episode (`env5_ep001`) leads by ~11.4 s.
+Across 55 episodes, 42/55 (76%) show clean WM-lead separation before danger; max lead ~17 s; best annotated episode (`env5_ep001`) leads by ~11.4 s.
-The WM trace is noisy.
+However, the WM trace is noisy.
 The lead timing is the claim, not a clean ramp.

 ## Result 2 — acting on imagination saves you

 A drone flies down a street toward a goal.
-A turret sits midway on the route, visible only down the corridor.
+A turret sits midway on the route.
 Three controllers fly the same head-on approach, matched seeds, closed-loop in Isaac Sim.

 ![Top-down trails: oblivious (killed) vs planner (holds back, survives) vs detector (fires late, killed)](docs/assets/nav_a_to_b.gif)